auroraeosrose/php-extensions-code/README.md

 php-extensions-code
 ===================

-The scaffolding branch is a very simple example of an extension for what will be a uriparser library wrapper we have a .gitignore for all our junk, a simple .m4 (we'll add the .w32 version later), and simple scaffolding, along with a single test to make sure our phpinfo is right and a simple .c file to define our module (PHP extension)
+The attach-library branch actually brings in the uriparser library (uriparser.sourceforge.net) and adds a VERY simple php function from the extension to retrieve the current version of the library It also adds a test for the version function to make sure it actually works, and adds a line to the phpinfo block for the extension